 Full sustainability policy

-We design our furniture to last.
-Say goodbye to disposable options and hello to lifelong companions—we want our pieces to be the vintage and antiques of the future.
-From the start, we’ve focused on creating designs that are timeless, not trendy, so your Twisted Eye piece won’t go out of style.
-Even in 50 years, every component can be reused or repurposed—nothing has to end up in a landfill.
-The aim is for our pieces to become heirlooms, and we’ve engineered them to stand the test of time.
+1. Design – Built to Last: We design our furniture to last.
+We want our pieces to be the vintage and antiques of the future.
+From the start, we’ve focused on creating designs that are timeless and not trendy and make them so they stand the test of time.
+Even in 100 years, every component can be reused or repurposed, nothing has to end up in a landfill.

-We will always use water-based finishes where possible on our furniture, which are significantly less harmful to the environment than traditional solvent-based options.
+3. Manufacturing with a Conscience: We will always use water-based finishes where possible on our furniture, which are significantly less harmful to the environment than traditional solvent-based options.
 These finishes reduce VOC emissions (volatile organic compounds), which improves air quality inside your home.
 Not only is this better for the environment, but it’s healthier for you and your family.
-Our water-based products also tend to have a lower carbon footprint, meaning that choosing water-based paints and finishes is one small yet impactful step toward a more sustainable future.

-We’re mindful of how we get our products to you.
+6. Delivery: We’re mindful of how we get our products to you.
 To minimise our carbon footprint, we take care to optimize delivery routes for maximum efficiency, reducing unnecessary emissions.
 We also strive to offer greener delivery options in the future, and are researching how we can partner with companies that use electric vehicles for transporting our furniture.
 Our goal is to make the delivery process as eco-friendly as possible.

 1. Expanding Sustainable Sourcing: